Scotland: routes, landscapes and must-visit places for your trip

 • Inverness – Gateway to the Highlands.

-• North Coast 500 – Scenic route through the northern Highlands.
+• North Coast 500 – The legendary circular route around the north coast of Scotland.

 • Glencoe – Iconic valley and hiking routes.